Ultimate Guide to Coreopsis Flower Meaning, Origins, Uses, Gifting, and How to Grow at Home

 There are about 80 species of coreopsis.
 Many grow as annuals or perennials, depending on the species and climate zone with many growing wild across North America.

 Yes, bees and other pollinators are attracted to coreopsis blooms throughout the summer months.

 Coreopsis flowers loved bright, sunny condition to truly thrive.
 Almost aim to plant in an area that receives that maximum sunlight exposure throughout the day.

 Coreopsis plants don’t require fertilizer; in fact, too much may slow down flower production.
 Instead, simply dress with compost in spring.

 Are coreopsis poisonous?

 The coreopsis plant is non-toxic to both humans and animals.

 Petal Republic’s Flower and Plant Guides:

 Looking for a particular stem or in need of some inspiration on the best blooms for a certain occasion?
-Check out Petal Republic’s expert guides to Roses, Allium, Lilies, Irises, Tulips, Orchids, Carnations, Gerbera Daisies, Gladiolus, Bluebells, Camellia, and Peonies.
+Check out Petal Republic’s expert guides to Roses, Auricula, Ambrosia, Allium, Lilies, Irises, Tulips, Orchids, Carnations, Gerbera Daisies, Catchfly, Gladiolus, Viper’s Bugloss, Bird’s-Foot Trefoil, Bluebells, Camellia, and Peonies.